mabecker89/wildRtrax/README.md

 # wildtrax

-An R package for querying data from the Wildtrax database
+An R package to help endusers query the Wildtrax Postgres database.